DeLaTorre-23/simple-js-app_Pokedex/README.md

 # JavaScript App (Pokédex)

-This is a small Pokédex app to display a list of Pokémon.
+This is Pokédex Web App to display details of Pokémon using an API.

-To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+This web application built in HTML, CSS, JavaScript, Jquery and Bootstrap that loads data from an external API ('https://pokeapi.co/') and display a Modal windows enabling the viewing in detail for; Type, Height, weight and Abilities in that Pokémon.